viji116/Contact-form/README.md

 The form includes client-side validation to ensure the inputs are correct before submission.

 # Features
-**HTML** structure for the form fields (Name, Email, Message).
+1.**HTML** structure for the form fields (Name, Email, Message).

-**CSS** for a clean, responsive, and user-friendly design.
+2.**CSS** for a clean, responsive, and user-friendly design.

-**JavaScript** validation to:
+3.**JavaScript** validation to:
    1.Ensure the Name is not empty and contains only letters/spaces.
    2.Ensure the Email is in a valid format.
    3.Ensure the Message is not empty.

-Displays error messages for invalid inputs.
+4.Displays error messages for invalid inputs.

-Shows a success message when the form is correctly filled.
+5.Shows a success message when the form is correctly filled.

 **Technologies Used**